axibase/atsd/rule-engine/scripts.md

 ![](./images/command-arguments.png)

 Arguments containing space or quote characters are automatically quoted.
-The below example with two arguments one of which contains space characters is equivalent to executing `./test.sh john.doe "hello world"`.
+The below example contains two arguments, one of which contains space characters, and is equivalent to executing `./test.sh john.doe "hello world"`.

 ![](./images/command-script-quote.png)